 - You are a Canadian citizen who studied at a Canadian university where the language of instruction is French;

-- You are an international applicant whose primary language is not English and you graduated from a non-Canadian university where the language of instruction and examination is not English, BUT you have completed a minimum of one year of coursework at a post-secondary institution where the language of instruction is English.
-You must provide transcripts for your period of study and an official statement from your institution confirming the use of English as the language of instruction and examination.
+- You are an international applicant whose primary language is not English but you have completed a degree program at a university where the language of instruction and examination has largely been in English.
+If you are such an international applicant, an official statement from your institution will be required, confirming the use of English as the language of instruction and examination.

 Several English language testing services are acceptable.
 The most common test is the TOEFL or IELTS.